 In the wake of the bloody October 7 confrontation between police and “anti-government” People’s Alliance for Democracy (PAD) protesters at Thailand’s Government House, relationships between the different parties in the coalition government have become strained.
 Several parties have publicly threatened to pull-out of the alliance.

 At the same time the relationship between the Government and the country’s powerful armed forces has deteriorated to what at best could be described as glacial.

-Meanwhile “Yellow Shirt” anti-government protesters have stepped up their campaign, with thousands of supporters marching through downtown Bangkok and rallying at major shopping centres to hand out pamphlets and VCDs of the October 7 clash with police.
+Meanwhile “yellow-shirt” anti-government protesters have stepped up their campaign, with thousands of supporters marching through downtown Bangkok and rallying at major shopping centers to hand out pamphlets and VCDs of the October 7 clash with police.

 This latest escalation in the the anti-government protests has taken the action away from a small isolated park of Bangkok to the main business, shopping and tourism centers of Silom, Sukhumvit, and Wireless roads, to the giant Central World shopping mall.

-The NCCC has forwarded its findings to the Justice Ministry’s Civil Services Committee (CCC) to consider retroactively firing Somchai from service as permanent secretary for justice.
+The NCCC has forwarded its findings to the Justice Ministry’s Civil Services Committee (CSC) to consider retroactively firing Somchai from service as permanent secretary for justice.

 The beleaguered government is under fire from all sides, with various inquiries into the October 7th violence now starting to deliver their findings.

 Initial reports showed that the teargas canisters fired by police at protesters were sourced from China and contained the powerful military explosive RDX.

 Thailand’s police chief has said police were unaware of the explosive force of the canisters, blamed for severing the hands, arms, feet and legs of several protesters, and killing two.